marvinlabs/android-floatinglabel-widgets/README.md

 ## Change log

+### 1.5.0 (2014-10-20)

+  - Added a widget based on the AutoCompleteTextView
+  - Fixed a bug on the font size not properly set (thanks to PR #12 from Joosun)

 ### 1.4.0 (2014-09-18)

   - Added listener interfaces for notifications when the item/instant/text changes within one of the